 As we explained above DataOps is not necessarily one thing.
 To give you an idea of how DataOps works, we’ll describe organizations that use DataKitchen.

-Tens or hundreds of data sources are consolidated into a data lake, pass through a complex series of transformations and are pushed to users in the form of analytics charts and graphs — all under automated orchestration.
-Automated tests (statistical process controls) validate the data entering the system, as well as the inputs, outputs and business logic at each step of transformation.
-Status, warning, and failure alerts from all of these process controls advance to the data team in real-time.
+Tens or hundreds of data sources are consolidated into a data lake, pass through a complex series of transformations, and are pushed to users through analytics charts and graphs — all under automated orchestration.
+Automated tests (statistical process controls) validate the data entering the system and the inputs, outputs, and business logic at each transformation step.
+Status, warning, and failure alerts from all of these process controls to advance to the data team in real-time.
 Tests also implement a virtual Andon cord to stop a data source in the case of fatal errors.
-Data errors virtually never enter the data analytics pipeline and processing errors are caught mid-pipeline before corrupting analytics.
+Data errors virtually never enter the data analytics pipeline, and processing errors are caught mid-pipeline before corrupting analytics.
 Quality and uptime KPPs (key performance parameters) for the data pipeline rise sharply, well above targets.
 Unplanned work due to errors is reduced by over 99%.
-All of the inefficient manual effort previously devoted to operating, verifying and fixing the data pipeline is redeployed to higher value-add activities.
+All of the inefficient manual effort previously devoted to operating, verifying, and fixing the data pipeline is redeployed to higher value-add activities.
 The data organization stops relying on hope and heroism.